Nevue Fine Art Marketing

 Sandals – Drawing different styles of clothes and shoes will come in handy when you are drawing people.

-School desk – old and new school desks are great to draw.
-Capture the wood textures on old desks and capture how light reflects off of the metal on more modern desks.
+School desk – old and new school desks are great for drawing.
+Capture the wood textures on old desks and how light reflects off the metal on more modern desks.

-Screwdriver – A screwdriver is another fun tool to draw that comes from your toolbox.
-Stage a flat head screwdriver and a phillips screwdriver and see if you can get the proportions down.
+Screwdriver – A screwdriver is another fun tool to draw from your toolbox.
+Stage a flathead and Phillips screwdriver, and see if you can get the proportions down.

 Seashells – Seashells come in all different shapes and sizes and are so much fun to draw.